abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase6_secure_pipeline/readme.md

 ## 🧩 Overview

 In Phase 6, we implement a **secure Continuous Integration / Continuous Deployment (CI/CD) pipeline** using **GitLab CI**, focused on integrating **security testing and analysis** into the software development lifecycle (SDLC).
-This phase leverages the GitLab instance deployed in Phase 4 and targets the **Next.js app** hosted internally.
+This phase leverages the GitLab instance deployed in Phase 5 and targets the **Next.js app** hosted internally.
+This phase also introduces **basic secrets handling** via `GitLab` CI/CD variables to keep sensitive values (DB passwords, API keys, tokens) out of code.

 ---